rafaelcamargo/ng-surprise/README.md

 # ng-surprise v0.1.0
 This is a AngularJS module to put easter eggs in your application.
 Sometimes you need a easter egg to allow your dev staff to skip some configuration step or close an *uncloseable* modal in your app.
 So, ng-surprise is a easy way to do that.

+## Demo
+You can see ng-surprise in action on http://rafaelcamargo.github.io/ng-surprise

 ## Installation
 Declare the *ngSurprise* module as your app dependency:
 ```